LivePersonInc/developer-center/pages/index.md

 Most user actions within LiveEngage can be performed programmatically using the REST API; some of the key categories are:

-- **Login Service API** for logging into LiveEngage as a user with credentials or an application with an API key.
+- **[Login Service API](login-service-api-overview.html)** for logging into LiveEngage as a user with credentials or an application with an API key.
 After logging in, you receive a session token (Bearer) to use for other related API calls.

-- **Domain API** for returning the base domain of LivePerson, which is used in the APIs outlined in the documentation.
+- **[Domain API](essential-resources-domain-api.html)** for returning the base domain of LivePerson, which is used in the APIs outlined in the documentation.

-- **Retry and KeepAlive** for sending period requests to keep your session alive.
-When you add a retry mechanism for API calls, you increase the reliability and stability of your application.

-- **Engagement attributes** for collecting specific information such as product viewed, purchase information, errors the visitor encountered, and search results.
+- **[Engagement attributes](essential-resources-engagement-attributes.html)** for collecting specific information such as product viewed, purchase information, errors the visitor encountered, and search results.
 LiveEngage provides out-of-the-box information for the visitor’s geolocation, the amount of time spent on a page, and the pages they viewed.

-- **Data APIs** for retrieving your contact center’s information, types of conversations, and messaging transcripts.
+- **[Data APIs](essential-resources-data-apis.html)** for retrieving your contact center’s information, types of conversations, and messaging transcripts.

-- **Bot connectors** for integrating third-party messaging platforms and LiveEngage.
+- **[Bot connectors](bot-connectors-getting-started.html)** for integrating third-party messaging platforms and LiveEngage.
 Bot connectors send/receive text messages, send structured content, transfer the conversation to other skills, change Time To Response, and close a conversation.

 <p style="text-align: right">